Last Updated on

 In general, my experience of switching to Sony A6000 was very positive but, there are some issues I would like Sony to address.
 I would not call them “negatives” as they are more shortcoming, annoyances and software bugs.

 This is the most annoying combination UI shortcoming and software bug.

 Because of the poor UI design, there is no way to trigger bracketed shots using the 2-second delay functionality.
-I had to buy, and carry around, an unnecessary extra piece of equipment: Wireless Shutter Release ($10).
+I had to buy, and carry around, an unnecessary extra piece of a6000 accessory: Wireless Shutter Release ($10).

 In order to make the Wireless Shutter Release work, you have to enable REMOTE CTRL in the menu.
 The main problem is that when you switch REMOTE CTRL on, the camera does not go into sleep mode and the rear screen stays on.
 This is purely a software bug.

 Can you imagine my horror when I went for a day long hike in Hawaii and by 7am my first battery was completely drained?
 I had to develop a new habit of turning the camera off after every shot.

 Like I said before, this is very annoying.